TikTok: Social media giant TikTok made 70% profit from Syrian children begging on its platform.

 After the BBC contacted Tik Tok directly.
 Tiktok has taken action to suspend all these accounts.
 The company declined to be interviewed but responded through a statement saying:

-“We are deeply concerned about the information and allegations made by the BBC. and has acted swiftly and decisively.
+“We are deeply concerned regarding the information and allegations made by the BBC. and has acted swiftly and decisively.
 We do not allow content of this nature on our platform.
 And we will be more stringent in implementing our global policy on exploitation through begging.”

 Tiktok is the fastest growing social media application in the world.
 It has 3.9 billion downloads worldwide and has grossed over $6.3 billion. from the purchase of services on the application